 OFF!: First Four EPs Review

-Sometimes it takes a group of old timers to show how the kids how it’s done.
-Late last year, Keith Morris (Circle Jerks, Black Flag) and Dmitri Coats (Burning Bridges) formed the band after Coats worked on an a failed attempt Circle Jerks album.
+Sometimes it takes a group of old-timers to show the kids how it’s done.
+Late last year, Keith Morris (Circle Jerks, Black Flag) and Dmitri Coats (Burning Bridges) formed the band after Coats worked on a failed attempt Circle Jerks album.
 They enlisted Red Kross bassist Shane McDonald and Rocket From the Crypt/Earthless drummer Mario Rubalcaba to round out the lineup.
 First Four EPs is a collection of four 7”s released within the last year.

-OFF! does nothing new here but really but that’s really not necessary.
-First Four EPs is a great collection showing a legend of 80s punk making a great return to form.
+OFF! does nothing new here, but that’s not necessary.
+First Four EPs is an excellent collection showing a legend of 80s punk making a great return to form.
 Let’s hope OFF! keeps doing exactly what they’re doing here.

 Writer / photographer / Reviler co-founder